2graphic/graph-interpreter/design_document.md

 5. The program halts once the selected state is reached.
 6. The program emits its state to the Sinap editor.
 7. The entirety of the emitted state (such as a the stack for a pushdown automata) is displayed by the editor.

+## Writing Graphs on a Projector

+Teachers and professors will display a graph on a large display such as a project and will edit this graph in front of an audience.
+All critical elements of the graph should be visible to the audience.

+### Steps

+1. Professor launches Sinap initially in the regular use mode and selects to create a new graph.
+2. Professor selects to enter presentation mode.
+3. Sinap reconfigures itself, hiding most non-critical menus and bars to maximize screen real estate.
+4. Professor lectures while editing graph.

+## Export Graphs to Images

+A user will create a graph and export it to an image format suitable for reports and presentations.

+### Steps

+1. User creates a new graph or opens an existing graph.
+2. User selects to export graph as an image in Sinap.
+3. User selects the options associated with exporting such as type of image and resolution.
+4. User selects location to save the image.
+5. Sinap saves the image according to the options selected in the specified file location.

+## Customized Component Look and Feel

+Plugin designers will write code to specify the look and feel of both nodes and edges through a simple declarative API.

+### Steps

+1. Designer reads Sinap plugin documentation.
+2. Designer creates custom images for nodes.
+3. Designer creates a file mapping these images to node types.
+4. Sinap reads the file mapping and loads the custom component pictures for the plugin.

+## Beautify Graph

+Users of Sinap will select to beautify a graph.
+Sinap will then make a best effort to modify the layout of the graph to be as easy to read and aesthetically pleasing as possible.

+### Steps

+1. User selects to beautify graph on the current graph being edited in Sinap.
+2. Sinap determines which priorities and rules (such as preferring horizontal and vertical edges) by reading a simple declarative file provided by the plugin.
+    + If no file is provided, Sinap will use a default set of rules suitable for generic graphs.
+3. Based on these rules, Sinap will try to find a layout of the graph that matches these rules with as minimal modifications to the existing graph as possible.
+4. Sinap updates the graph layout visually as well as in the graph model.
+    + The beautification will **not** be saved until the user specifies to do so.

+## Composing Graphs

+A user of Sinap will be able to design small sub graphs with defined inputs and outputs that can be composed together to create more complex graphs.

+### Steps

+1. User creates and saves a subgraph in a particular file.
+2. User creates a new graph saved to a separate file.
+3. User selects the file created in step 1 and selects to import it into the current graph.
+4. Sinap imports the content of the previous into the current graph.
+5. A single black box component is displayed for the imported component.
+5. User connects input edges and output edges going to and from the subgraph.
+6. User can now run interpreters on the graph just as they could for any other graph.

+## Bootstrapping Sinap

+A new user (likely a student) of Sinap will download, install, and configure Sinap.

+### Steps

+1. User visits Sinap's home page.
+2. User downloads Sinap.
+    + This should take less than 10 minutes assuming a reasonable internet connection.
+3. User executes standard installation steps for their particular operating system.
+4. User opens Sinap for the first time.
+5. User will configure Sinap to have their desired plugins.
+6. Sinap downloads and installs these plugins.

+## Installing a Plugin

+A user of Sinap will select and install a Sinap plugin from a git repository.

+### Steps

+1. Open Sinap
+2. Select to install a plugin.
+3. User inputs a path (which may be local or remote) to a git repository.
+4. Sinap clones git repository if remote.
+5. Sinap runs installation procedures for the plugin and then deletes the cloned repository (if the repository was not originally local).